 - All-Powerful Bystander: Downplayed.
-He frequently provides Sam and Dean with the means to save the world, but as a rule Death refuses to involve himself personally.
+He frequently provides Sam and Dean with the means to save the world, but, as a rule, Death refuses to involve himself personally.
 His only concern is maintaining the natural order until time comes to an end.

 - Badass Boast: Death gives one to Dean, in which he claims that he will reap God at the end of time.
 Dean is fairly taken aback by this.
 Seemingly subverted when it turns out to false when Dean kills him and God's still around.
 However reaffirmed in Season 15, where it's revealed that even though Death never got to reap God, he did know how to and has a book with instructions on how to do so.

 - Badass in a Nice Suit: Death wears a black suit and longcoat.

-- Badass In Charge: Death is in charge of all of the reapers.
+- Badass in Charge: Death is in charge of all of the Reapers.

-- Blue and Orange Morality: Seems to operate this way.
+- Blue-and-Orange Morality: Seems to operate this way.

 - Complete Immortality: Death claims he is the one thing in existence that will last forever.
 Dean disproves this in Season 10.

 - Cosmic Entity: His cosmic perspective and lack of interest in Earthly matters becomes clear in the very first conversation he has with Dean.
 When Dean protests his relative lack of help to prevent the Earth from being destroyed in a later episode, he outright threatens to leave Earth for a better planet.

 - Deadpan SnarkerDean: You're not serious?Death: No, I'm being incredibly sarcastic.